 My family used to vacation in Mexico once a year.
 Growing up I think I went around 9 times!
 Some of my all time best memories were made on these trips and I cannot stress enough the value of family travel.
 I loved and love even more to this day, experiencing different cultures–my favorites being that of Mexican and Mayan culture.
 I attended an all expenses paid FAM trip to Riviera Maya sponsored by Xcaret Parks.
 Everything shared here is based solely on my experiences.
-Affiliate links help support this blog.

 Family Travel in Mexico